starknet-io/starknet.js/www/docs/guides/create_contract.md

 ### CallData.compile

-For very simple constructors, you can use `CalData.compile` :
+For very simple constructors, you can use `CallData.compile` :

 ```typescript
 const myArray1: RawCalldata = ["0x0a", 24, 36n];